Xtraball/Siberian/README.md

 ### Note: Important

-Siberian uses Cordova for its applications base, we provide pre-built android & ios binaries for convenience as not everyone owns and can build using a Mac.
+Siberian uses a Cordova fork for its applications base, we provide pre-built android & ios binaries for convenience as not everyone owns and can build using a Mac.

 If you need to rebuild native source code for all platforms, you must have a Mac and Xcode with the Command-Line Tools installed.